ValkyrLabs/ThorAPI/README.md

 ⸻

 🛡️ License
-• Core engine and templates are Apache License 2.0.
+• Core engine and templates are AGPL 3.0.
 • Generated code is MIT Licensed (you own what you generate).
 • Advanced key management and workflow integration available under ValkyrAI Commercial License.